Language selection

 Table of contents

 Canada supports Israel's right to live in peace with its neighbours within secure boundaries and recognizes Israel's right to assure its own security.
 Israel has a right under international law to take the necessary measures, in accordance with human rights and international humanitarian law, to protect the security of its citizens from attacks by terrorist groups.
-Canada and Israel enjoy a steadfast friendship and strong, growing bilateral relations in many areas based on shared values, including democracy.
+Canada and Israel have strong, multidimensional bilateral relations, marked by close political, economic, social and cultural ties.

 Support for the Palestinians

-Canada recognizes the Palestinian Authority (PA) as the governmental entity in the West Bank and Gaza.
+Canada recognizes the PA as the governmental entity in Palestine.
 Canada also recognizes the Palestine Liberation Organization (PLO) as the principal representative of the Palestinian people.
-Canada is working with the government led by the Prime Minister of the Palestinian Authority in terms of much needed reforms.
+Canada is working with the government led by the Prime Minister of the PA in terms of much needed reforms.

 Working with its partners and through the United Nations, its agencies and other organizations, Canada continues to support and respond to the humanitarian and development needs of the Palestinian people.

-Canada is committed to the goal of a comprehensive, just and lasting peace in the Middle East, including the creation of a Palestinian state living side by side in peace and security with Israel.
+Canada is committed to the goal of a comprehensive, just and lasting peace in the Middle East, including a Palestinian state living side by side in peace and security with Israel.

-The 1993 Israel-Palestine Liberation Organization Declaration of Principles continues to provide the basis for a comprehensive agreement based on UN Security Council Resolutions 242 and 338.
+The 1993 Oslo Accords continue to provide the basis for a comprehensive agreement based on UN Security Council Resolutions 242 and 338.
 Canada welcomed the decision of the Palestine National Council to accept UN Security Council Resolution 242 as a basis for peace negotiations as well as mutual recognition by Israel and the PLO in 1993.
-Canada also strongly supports the Quartet's Road Map, which sets out the obligations of both parties and steps for establishment of a Palestinian state, and the process launched by the Annapolis Conference.
+Canada also strongly supports the Quartet’s road map, which sets out the obligations of both parties, and the process launched by the Annapolis Conference.
 Canada also supports the Arab Peace Initiative as a potential basis for a comprehensive Arab-Israeli settlement.

 Status of Jerusalem